 This class uses progressive conditioning to develop the muscles necessary to handstand, climb, and tumble with confidence and ease.
 Find length and space in your body through passive, active, and partner stretching to work safely into backbends, splits, twists, and more.

 Beginner trapeze students will enjoy this class as they build their swinging trapeze repertoire.
 In addition to learning new skills, students will be guided toward building a trapeze act with music of their choice.

-Level II classes are for students who have experience on tissu and are able to climb to the top of the tissu at least twice for warmup, invert without cheating, and link more than 3 skills together while staying in the tissu.
-Students will work towards intermediate wrapping and release skills, and developing a routine.
+Level II classes focus on smooth, creative transitions between skills and learning longer, more complicated sequences.
+Students are expected to be able to climb to the top of the tissu at least twice during warm up, invert with straight legs and link more then three skills together without resting on the ground in between.
+This class encourages students to work towards intermediate wrapping and release skills as well as developing a routine.